“Stolen Flower…confronts gendered violence, military impunity and indigenous oppression while affirming resilience, memory and cultural survival.”

-Stolen Flower, by Irma Pineda, will be published in a trilingual edition by Yale University Press.
-(Soon, you will be able to preorder it here.)
+Stolen Flower, by Irma Pineda, is out in a brand new, trilingual edition from Yale University Press.
+(You can order it here.)
 This collection originally appeared in Mexico, in a bilingual Didxazá (Isthmus Zapotec) and Spanish edition, in 2013.
-Some of the translations included in it have appeared in U.S. literary journals (please see links below).
+In November 2025 I will do several events for Stolen Flower in Oaxaca and Querétaro, Mexico; see my events page for details.

 I am grateful to Cornell University’s Institute for Comparative Modernities and the University of Iowa’s MFA in Literary Translation for supporting my English translation of this book.
 Irma Pineda and I shared the 2022 John Frederick Nims Prize for Poetry Translation for three poems from this book that were published by Poetry.